SylleH/Thesis/Code/DataGeneration/README.md

 First create meshes using create_mesh.py and boundary conditions using bloodflow_functions.py .
 Adjust OpenFoam dictionary files (details in report) and run solver.
 Use VTKtoPNG.py to convert generated VTK files to PNG files.
 PNG files are used as input for NNs.

-The whole data generation pipeline is represented in bash script: data_pipeline.sh (experimental phase).
+The whole data generation pipeline is implemented in bash script: data_pipeline.sh (except boundary conditions, they are taken time dependent but fixed for now).

 ![Data generation pipeline](../../Report/images/data_pipeline.png)